 As discussed in Note 1, "Organization and Description of Business," on the Closing Date, VGAC completed the acquisition of 23andMe, Inc. and acquired 100% of 23andMe, Inc.'s shares and 23andMe, Inc. received gross proceeds of \$559.7 million, which includes \$309.7 million in proceeds from issuance of common stock upon the consummation of the Merger and \$250.0 million in proceeds from the PIPE Investment (as defined below).
 The Company recorded \$33.7 million of transaction costs, which consisted of legal, accounting, and other professional services directly related to the Business Combination.
 These costs were included in additional paid-in capital on the Company's condensed consolidated balance sheet.
 The cash outflows related to these costs were presented as financing activities on the Company's condensed consolidated statement of cash flows.
-These deferred offering costs are offset against proceeds upon accounting for the consummation of the Merger.
-On the Closing Date, each holder of 23andMe, Inc. Class A common stock received approximately 2.293698169 shares of the Company's Class B common stock, par value \$0.0001 per share, and each holder of 23andMe, Inc. Class B common stock received approximately 2.293698169 shares of the Company's Class B common stock, par value \$0.0001 per share.
+These deferred offering costs are offset against proceeds upon accounting for the company's Class A common stock, par value \$0.0001 per share, and each holder of 23andMe, Inc. Class B common stock received approximately 2.293698169 shares of the Company's Class B common stock, par value \$0.0001 per share.
 See Note 9, "Redeemable Convertible Preferred Stock" and Note 10, "Common Stock and Warrants," for additional details of the Company's stockholders' equity prior to and subsequent to the Merger.